 In the realm of data analysis, the Z-score is a powerful tool that measures how many standard deviations a particular data point is from the mean of its dataset.
-Finding the probability associated with a Z-score allows us to understand how likely that data point is to occur within the distribution.
+Now, finding the probability associated with a Z-score allows us to understand how likely that data point is to occur within the distribution.
 This ability is crucial in many fields, from finance to healthcare, where understanding the likelihood of certain events can drive critical decisions.

 Main Subheading